cucumber-attic/gherkin/CONTRIBUTING.md

 When all files are identical and successfully compared, `make` will create the `.compared` file, indicating that the acceptance tests passed.

+## Consistency between implementations

+TL;DR anyone who only knows one of the supported programming languages should be able to fix a bug or add a feature in all the other implementations. -Simply by finding their way around a consistently organised codebase.

+As of Sept 2015 Gherkin3 is implemented in 6 languages.
+This number is likely to increase to a dozen within a year or two.
+Very few programmers are intimate with all those languages.
+Therefore, in order to make it as easy as possible to refactor, fix bugs, add features and release packages it is essential that all implementations have a similar structure.

+For example, I (Aslak) don't currently know go at all, and very little Python.
+Still, I have been able to fix bugs and refactor the go and python code simply because I know where to find stuff since they follow the same structure.

+If one implementation looks completely different, this becomes a huge burden that will slow everything down.

+So for this reason, please don't start a new implementation that doesn't use Berp, or add a feature in one implementation without also doing it in all the other implementations.
+Don't refactor the code to follow some nice design pattern if it makes the code so different from the other implementations that it can no longer be maintained by someone who doesn't know the language.

 ## Implementing a parser for a new language

 First off, fork the repository and create a branch for the new language.